-The history of RSM dates back to 1966 when the Netherlands School of Economics commissioned an investigation into the feasibility of a Graduate School of Management, thus establishing a separate field of study dedicated to the subject of business administration.
-This initiative was joined two years later by the Delft University of Technology.
+Almost 30 years later, in 1966, it commissioned an investigation into the feasibility of a Graduate School of Management, thus establishing a separate field of study dedicated to business administration.
+Two years later, Delft University of Technology joined the initiative.

-At the same time, a consensus on the lack of suitable post-experience training and higher educational facilities for managers in the Netherlands, spurred Dutch-based multinationals including Royal Dutch Shell, Unilever and Philips to establish the Foundation for Business Administration, an institute for post academic management education.
+At the same time, a consensus on the lack of suitable post-experience training and higher educational facilities for managers in the Netherlands spurred Dutch-based multinationals including Royal Dutch Shell, Unilever and Philips to establish the Foundation for Business Administration, an institute for post-academic management education.
 The founding partners donated 4.5 million guilders (about 2.2 million euros).
 They include the following organisations (and their predecessors):

 - Algemene Bank Nederland (ABN AMRO)

-- Algemene Kunstzijde Unie
+- Algemene Kunstzijde Unie (AkzoNobel)

-- Amsterdam-Rotterdam Bank
+- Amsterdam-Rotterdam Bank (ABN AMRO)

 - Koninklijke Hoogovens en Staalfabrieken (TATA)

-- Koninklijke Zout/ Ketjen (AKZO NOBEL)
+- Koninklijke Zout/ Ketjen (AkzoNobel)

-- Philips Gloeilampen Fabriek (lighting)
+- Philips Gloeilampen Fabriek

-The result, inaugurated in 1969, was the ‘Interfaculteit Bedrijfskunde / Graduate School of Management’, a joint initiative of the schools of economics, law and social sciences of the Netherlands School of Economics, and of the schools of civil, mechanical and maritime engineering and general sciences at the Delft University of Technology.
+The result, inaugurated in 1969, was the Interfaculteit Bedrijfskunde / Graduate School of Management, a joint initiative of the schools of economics, law and social sciences of the Netherlands School of Economics, and of the schools of civil, mechanical and maritime engineering and general sciences at Delft University of Technology.

 The School’s early beginnings were on a small scale.
-In 1970 the first class, comprising of thirty students selected out of hundreds of applicants, started their studies.
-From the very beginning, the School held a policy of international orientation.
-In 1972 the school moved to Delft and was remodelled into the newly established ‘Interuniversitaire Interfaculteit Bedrijfskunde / Graduate School of Management Delft’ of the Interuniversity Institute for Business Administration (‘Interuniversitair Instituut Bedrijfskunde’, IIB).
-In November of the same year, the first 29 students graduated with the new academic degree ‘Doctorandus in de Bedrijfskunde’ (Drs.).
-The alumni association was formally established this same day: the Alumni Association VIB, the ‘Vereniging van afgestudeerden van de Interfaculteit Bedrijfskunde’ – nowadays STAR.
+In 1970 the first class of 30 students – selected from hundreds of applicants – started their studies.
+From the very start, the School held a policy of international orientation.
+In 1972 it moved to Delft and was remodelled into the newly established Interuniversitaire Interfaculteit Bedrijfskunde / Graduate School of Management Delft of the Interuniversity Institute for Business Administration (Interuniversitair Instituut Bedrijfskunde, IIB).
+In November of the same year, the first cohort graduated with the new academic degree Doctorandus in de Bedrijfskunde (Drs.) – and the alumni association was formally established the same day: the Alumni Association VIB, the Vereniging van afgestudeerden van de Interfaculteit Bedrijfskunde.

-In 1989 the doctoral programme was established as well as the Executive Education programmes.
+In 1989 the doctoral programme was established in addition to executive education programmes.
 In 1993, the ERASM research school was founded, bringing together researchers from the Faculty of Business Administration and the School of Economics.
 Known today as the Erasmus Research Institute of Management (ERIM), it has since become one of Europe’s leading management research facilities.
 In 1995 the Part-time Doctorandus in Business Administration (Bedrijfswetenschappen) was launched as well as the Executive MBA Programme, and in 1999, a further series of executive education programmes were initiated.